ImplicitBVH.jl Documentation

 BVH Construction & Traversal

-The initial geometric primitives are sorted according to their Morton-encoded coordinates; the unsigned integer type used for the Morton encoding can be chosen between Union{UInt16, UInt32, UInt64}.
+The initial geometric primitives are sorted according to their Morton-encoded coordinates; the encoding algorithm is specified within the BVHOptions.

 Finally, the tree can be incompletely-built up to a given built_level and later start contact detection downwards from this level, e.g.: